RICHARD III

 Tudor historians claimed that Richard declared his nephews to be illegitimate, persuaded Parliament to accept this as fact and had the two boys killed.
 Richard's defenders point to his loyalty to his brother and the unlikelihood he would betray his trust by having his sons murdered.

-Henry Tudor's own claim to the throne was a weak one at best and it was charged that when he found the two boys in the Tower, he feared he would lose the crown and had them killed.
+Henry Tudor's own claim to the throne was a weak one at best.
+It was charged that when he found the two boys in the Tower, he feared he would lose the crown and had them killed.
 Nonsense some said.
-"Are we led to believe they languished in the Tower for two years until found there by Henry VII, who had them 'and done to death'."
+"Are we led to believe they languished in the Tower for two years until found there by Henry VII, who had them 'done to death'."

 King Richard III